dm-a11y/alx-system_engineering-devops/0x00-shell_basics/README.md

-a script to print the absolute pathname of the current working directory
+list the contents of the working directory